UP-macroecology/Roennfeldt_PacificPlantInvaders_NicheAnalysis_2023/README.md

 **Author:** Anna Rönnfeldt <br/>
 **WP1:** Quantification of the niche dynamics of alien plant species in the Pacific region. <br/>

+## Open Issues

+* some species have native occurrences in the Pacific region, this could be due to a faulty status assignment from GIFT -> check whether this is the case + decide whether to include these in the analysis or not if this is not a wrongly assigned status

 ## Workflow